ViniR07/meals-mobile-app/README.md

 </div>

 ## Description
-App created for mobile devices with ReactJs, view the bests recipes for you cook skill!
+App created for mobile devices with ReactJs, view the bests recipes for you cooking skill!

 > 🛠 Project being finished 🛠